 Mammogram: Mammogram is a special X-ray of the breast used to detect breast cancer early.
 There are few risks associated with mammography.
 Mammograms may show suspicious areas of the breast, white spots, and microcalcifications.
 Risk factors for breast cancer include age, genetic predisposition, family history, medical history, fibrocystic breast disease, therapeutic radiation exposure, menstrual cycle, previous pregnancies, hormone therapy for menopause, oral contraceptive use, breastfeeding, alcohol, smoking, obesity, and lack of physical activity.

-Checkup Some people expect to have a yearly checkup, and others feel that a checkup once every two to three years is sufficient.
+General Medical Checkup Some people expect to have a yearly medical checkup, and others feel that a checkup once every two to three years is sufficient.
 In the past, most medical groups advocated an annual health exam.
 However, more recently, the American Medical Association and other similar groups have moved away from the yearly exam.

 Expert Views and News

 - FDA Warns Against Thermography for Breast Cancer

 - Child Cancer Radiation Raises Breast Cancer Risk

 - Studies Point to Reasons for Mammograms in 40s

 - New Mammogram Benefits for Women in Their 40s